aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-links/define-link-type/_index.md

 ### Q: Can I customize link types based on my project requirements?
 A: Absolutely!
 Aspose.Tasks provides flexibility, allowing you to define and customize link types to suit your project needs.
 ### Q: Where can I find detailed documentation for Aspose.Tasks for Java?
-A: Refer to the official [Aspose.Tasks for Java documentation](https://reference.aspose.com/tasks/java/) for in-depth guidance.
+A: Refer to the [Aspose.Tasks for Java documentation](https://reference.aspose.com/tasks/java/) for in-depth guidance.
 ### Q: How can I obtain a temporary license for Aspose.Tasks?
 A: Visit [this link](https://purchase.aspose.com/temporary-license/) to acquire a temporary license for testing purposes.
 ### Q: Where can I get support for Aspose.Tasks-related queries?
-A: Join the Aspose.Tasks community on the [official support forum](https://forum.aspose.com/c/tasks/15) for assistance and discussions.
+A: Join the Aspose.Tasks community on the [support forum](https://forum.aspose.com/c/tasks/15) for assistance and discussions.